ringo/ringojs.org/site/get_started.md

 # Get Started

 This is a short guide on how to install Ringo on your system.
 The only essential requirement is the Java Platform, Standard Edition.
-The oldest supported release is Java SE 5.
-We recommend Java SE 7 or higher to run Ringo.
+We recommend Java SE 8 or higher to run Ringo.
 You can download Java from:

  * [OpenJDK](http://openjdk.java.net/install/) (Linux)
  * [Oracle Java SE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (Linux, Windows, Mac OS X, Solaris)